 Featured BUG Jam 07/03/26 1 January 2026 BUG is back at "In From The Cold" - March 7, 2026!
 This has been a favourite BUG outing since 2011!

 Featured BUG Jam 03/26 1 January 2026 BUG Kitchen Party Jam Live!
-March 18, 2026 Join us for an evening of ukulele songs and shenanigans!
-It's FUN and you don’t need to be any good.
+March 18, 2026 Join us for some fine tunes, shenanigans, and a wee tipple to ward off the last chill of winter!
+Sure we'll have a whale of a time!
+It's great craic and ye dunna need to be any good.

 Featured Photos 10 December 2025 BUG Jam Live!
-Photos - December 2025 So much ukulele fun on a beautiful, snowy winter night!
+December 2025 So much ukulele fun on a beautiful, snowy winter night!
 Fabulous festive outfits, a terrific dessert buffet, and outstanding, enthusiastic singing from all of you!

 Songs 5 February 2012 Worried Man Blues "Worried Man Blues" is a folk song in the roots music repertoire.
 It is catalogued as Roud Folk Song Index No. 4753.